 Introduces the ability to use an AWS IAM role to authorize Atlas to access:

 - AWS KMS encryption keys for customer key management, or

 - S3 buckets for Atlas Data Lakes.

-- Introduces the ability to peer to Atlas VPCs on GCP with a
+- Introduces the ability to peer to Atlas VPCs on Google Cloud with a

 smaller CIDR block.
 When you create the network peering container